AItoid/sln-stealer/README.md

 ### sln-stealer
-Search all drives for projects and create copies of them.
+Search all drives for ".sln" and ".vcxproj" programming projects and create copies of them.

+### Usage
+This could be used maliciously if executed on a client's computer and you upload the files back to a database.